Kowalczykowski, Steve

 Ph.
 D, Chemistry (Biochemistry), 1976 - Georgetown University

-Postdoctoral, Molecular Biology, 1981 - University of Oregon
+Postdoctoral Fellow, Molecular Biology, 1981 - University of Oregon

 Graduate Group Membership: